What is Applied Behaviour Analysis (ABA)?

 Does Applied Behaviour Analysis (ABA) work?

-Applied Behaviour Analysis (ABA) is an effective approach for teaching a range of skills to children with autism spectrum disorder (ASD).
-Quality research shows that it has positive effects on the behaviour of children with ASD.
+Applied Behaviour Analysis (ABA) is an effective approach for teaching a range of skills to autistic children.
+Quality research shows that it has positive effects on the behaviour of autistic children.

 Given the variation in how ABA is applied, however, you might need to check the outcomes of specific programs to judge their success.